redhat-cop/cloud.terraform_ops/roles/plan_stash/README.md

 Below example describes scenario of using the role in Ansible Controller workflow templates.

-First create playbook below to stash the terraform plan and store it to ansible stats into variable "my_test_stashed_plan"
+First create playbook below to create and stash the terraform plan and store it to ansible stats into variable "my_test_stashed_plan"
 ```
 ---
 - name: Test the cloud.terraform_ops.plan_stash role (stash functionality)